 As of 2019/2020, employers no longer have to pay any tax relief for apprentices.
 If the Apprentice earns less than £12,500 a year, they are earning under what is known as personal allowance.
 If you employ an apprentice you may not need to pay employer Class 1 National Insurance contributions (NICs) on their earnings below £827 a week (£43,000 a year).

 Do I qualify to receive an Additional Payment?

-Under the new funding rules, if you recruit an apprentice aged under 19 when they start you will be eligible for an Additional Payment of £1,000.
-This is separate from your Levy, funding or co-investment.
-It is a separate payment made to the employer by the government.
+Under the new funding rules, if you recruit an apprentice aged 16 – 18 when they sign up to the apprenticeship scheme, you will be eligible for an Additional Payment of £1,000.
+This is separate pay from the Levy, funding or co-investment.
+This additional payment is to help with the training of the apprentice, and is a separate payment made to the employer by the government.